Senate up late voting on GOP tax breaks and spending cuts plan that's central to Trump agenda

 “This vote isn’t taking place in a vacuum,” he said, a nod to the turmoil over Trump's tariffs.

-And Republican Sen. Rand Paul of Kentucky, the lone vote of opposition to the plan so far, questioned the math being used by his colleagues that he said would pile on the debt load.
+And Republican Sen. Rand Paul of Kentucky, the lone GOP opponent to the plan so far, questioned the math being used by his colleagues that he said would pile on the debt load.
 “Something's fishy,” he said.

-If the Senate is able to to approve the measure, as expected, it next goes to the House, where Speaker Mike Johnson has already approved his chamber's version and will need to hold his slim majority together to merge the two plans.
+The House and Senate take different approaches that will eventually have to be resolved.

-The House budget plan provided for $4.5 trillion in tax breaks over 10 years, though the amount for tax breaks would shrink if the spending cut totals don’t get to $2 trillion in savings.
+The House GOP budget plan provided for $4.5 trillion in tax breaks over 10 years, with some $2 trillion in savings pointed at changes to Medicaid, food stamps and other programs.

 The Senate’s budget plan allows for extending the tax cuts under a scoring method that treats them as not adding to future deficits, even though a new estimate from the Joint Committee on Taxation projects they will add $5.5 trillion over the next decade when including interest, and $4.6 trillion not including interest.

-On top of that, the budget plan allows an additional $1.5 trillion to include some of Trump’s campaign promises, such as no taxes on tips, Social Security benefits and overtime.
-Republicans are also looking to increase the $10,000 deduction for state and local taxes, something that lawmakers from states such as New York, California and New Jersey say is necessary to get their support.
+On top of that, an additional $1.5 trillion in the senators plan would enable them to include some of Trump’s campaign promises, such as no taxes on tips, Social Security benefits and overtime.
+Republicans are also looking to increase the $10,000 deduction for state and local taxes, something that lawmakers from states such as New York, California and New Jersey say is necessary for their support.

-Committees are also given authority to pursue as much as $521 billion to boost border security, defense and the Coast Guard, though Budget Committee Chairman Lindsey Graham, R-S.C., has said the final spending total will be closer to $345 billion.

-The budget plan also allows the Senate to increase the debt ceiling by up to $5 trillion.
-Final approval of such an increase would allow the federal government to continue to finance its debts and push any further votes on the matter until after next year’s midterm elections.
-Trump is wary of giving Democrats the chance to extract concessions on a debt ceiling vote.
+The House and Senate are also at odds over increasing the debt limit, which is needed by summer to allow more borrowing.
+The House had boosted the debt limit by $4 trillion in its plan.
+But with Trump wanting the issue off the table, the Senate ups it to $5 trillion to push any further votes on the matter until after next year's midterm elections.

-The plan also instructs four Senate committees to find at least $1 billion each in budget reductions.
-That's just a small fraction of the potential tax relief.
-But the leadership is emphasizing that the instructions purposefully set a low floor for spending cuts to provide maximum flexibility and that committees will be on the hunt for far more.
+The plan instructs four Senate committees to find at least $1 billion each in budget reductions.
+That's just a small fraction of the what's needed to offset the costs of the tax breaks.
+But GOP leadership emphasizes that's a low floor and that committees will be on the hunt for far more.

 Already, the GOP leaders are confronting concerns from fiscal hawks in deep red states and congressional districts who want trillions of dollars in spending cuts to help pay for the tax breaks.
 At the same time, dozens of lawmakers in swing districts and states are worried about what those cuts will mean for their constituents, and for their reelection chances.